 9. Use the park facilities and let children burn off as much energy as possible.
 (Works well for grown-ups too.)

 10. Bring Phernergan.
 (I so wish I thought of this.)
+11. I might be joking about phernergan.
+12. I might not be joking about phernergan.

 Are you a happy camper?
 What are your tips, hints and reflections of family camping?